 Ian Spence

-Chief Executive Officer

 Oklo Resources Limited

-Enquiries To Ian Spence Oklo Resources Limited Tel: +61 2 8823 3100
+Tel: +61 2 8823 3100

-Competent Persons Declaration
+Competent Person's Declaration

-The information in this announcement that relates to Exploration Results is based on information compiled by Murray Hutton, BA (Hons, Geology), who is a member of the Australian Institute of Geoscientists.
+The information in this announcement that relates to Exploration Results is based on information compiled by geologists employed by Africa Mining and reviewed by Murray Hutton, BA (Hons, Geology), who is a member of the Australian Institute of Geoscientists.
 Mr Hutton is a full-time employee of Geos Mining, a geological consultancy that is independent of Oklo Resources Limited.
 Mr Hutton has sufficient experience deemed relevant to the style of mineralisation and type of deposit under consideration, and to the activity that he is undertaking to qualify as a Competent person as define in the 2012 edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves" (the 2012 JORC Code).
 Mr Hutton consents to the inclusion in this report of the matters based on this information in the form and context in which it appears.